 Can I submit both a feature length script and a short script?

 Can I submit two versions of the same screenplay as two separate entries?

 No. We will only accept one version of the script as a regular submission, even if you attempt to make two separate payments.
-Once your script is submitted and you have received feedback, you are allowed to resubmit a new version of the script once.

 OTHER ELIGIBILITY QUESTIONS